git-ogawa/setup_kube_cluster/README.md

 Set host definitions used as nodes on control plane, worker nodes and load balancer.

-- Set name of hosts (e.g. kube-master1 below) to match the hostname on the machine.
+- Set name of hosts (e.g. kube-master1 below) to match the hostname on the node.
-- When the ip address used for communication between nodes is different from the one used by the machine running the playbook for ssh (such as public ip or floating ip), set the former value `internal_ipv4`.
-Otherwise, set the same value for `ansible_host` and `internal_ipv4`.
+- When the ip address used for communication between nodes is different from the one used by the node running the playbook for ssh (such as public ip or floating ip), set the former value `internal_ipv4`.
+Otherwise, set the same value for `ansible_host` and `internal_ipv4` or not set internal_ipv4.

 ```yml